smspillaz/ggml-gobject/README.md

 A GObject binding for [GGML](https://github.com/ggerganov/ggml).

 A simple "hello world" example works, eg, loading the GPT2 model weights and doing inference on a simple sentence.
-However the user currently has to do a lot of heavy lifting and there are many assumptions about memory consumption, since internally GGML does not allocate any memory.

 See [here](tests/js/testLoadGPT2.js) for an example of using the bound API from gjs.